 If an agency wants full funding for projects that were funded only for a planning stage, it must submit a capital project request.
 DPB will not assume that the project should be considered for full funding simply because planning funds were previously authorized.Without a request for full funding submitted in the PB system, a project will not be considered.
-Agencies should submit requests for the total cost of these projects, including all planning costs that were previously funded from the central planning project (Fund 09650) or agency nongeneral funds.
+Agencies should submit requests for the total cost of these projects excluding amounts it has received for planning that were provided to it directly as general fund (Fund 01000) appropriation.
+Requested amounts should be inclusive of all planning costs that were previously funded from the Central Capital Planning Fund (Fund 09650) or agency nongeneral funds.
 The total amount requested should conform to the recommended amount in the Funding Report or Statement of Probable Construction Cost issued by DEB upon approval of detailed planning and those documents should be attached to the request.
 If a Funding Report or Statement of Probable Construction Cost issued after the preliminary design phase is not available, the agency should attach the most recent schematic report.